Meet our team

 Indrani (she/her) is a yoga teacher, birth worker, and movement practitioner with a Master’s in Dance/Movement Therapy and over 700 hours of yoga training.
 Passionate about trauma-informed care, she supports women’s health, prenatal/postnatal wellbeing, and intuitive movement practices.

-Mykah (they/them) is a psychotherapist with a Master’s in Psychotherapy and Counselling.
-With over a decade in trauma-informed somatics and three years in addiction treatment, they facilitate workshops focused on individual and community healing through body-based practices.
+Mykah (they/them) is a trans somatic therapist with a Master’s in Psychotherapy and Counselling.
+They have over a decade of experience facilitating trauma-informed mindfulness and group practices and over four years experience working in addiction treatment.
+Mykah focuses on individual and relational care.

 Phil (he/him), originally from Rwanda, found yoga at 17 while living in India.
 A senior yoga teacher, Phil is 350-hour trained with additional trauma-informed training.
 He integrates community-building and accessible practices into his classes and programs.
 His teaching is motto: "Everyone, come as you are."